 A quintessential Cornish village once described by one of my American guests as just as she imagined a Cornish village should look.
 From the period houses clustered around the square church tower to the moors rising behind immortalised in Lionel Edwards painting of Hunting on Zennor hill to the jewel like green fields dropping down towards the sea.
 We parked here and walked into St Ives but be warned this is one of the toughest stretches of coastline and we gratefully took a taxi back to the car.
 The driver said he had dropped thee couples of that day but the next week we had some 70 year old plus guests and of course, not only did they romp over the walk they returned using the historic coffin path that cuts a straight swathe through the farmland slightly inland………..sigh maybe we are not in training!

-This coastal town grew from a fishing village to world famous artist colony and to this day art galleries line the cobbled streets and artist continues to work drawn by the intense nature of the light.
+The coastal town of St Ives grew from a fishing village to world famous artist colony and to this day art galleries line the cobbled streets and artist continues to work drawn by the intense nature of the light.

 St Ives is home to The Tate Gallery, the Barbara Hepworth Garden and Bernard Leach Pottery and the sheltered sandy beaches set around the town make it a magnet for summer visitors and art lovers alike, without even mention the fish restaurants.
 With so much to do and limited parking, it is best saved for a special day out and reached by the little train that runs from Lelant Saltings.